rossborchers/ProceduralTrees/README.md

 There is also a procedural growing leaf script that generates a mesh on the fly and connects to the LSystem.
 It's very expensive though.

+The parameters have been modified a bit since these gifs were taken but the underlying algorithm works the same.
 **I would not use this in production without optimizing a lot!**